kotlitecture/kotli-engine/engine/src/main/resources/kotli/engine/model/feature_type_workflow_description.md

-These features streamline and automate tasks in your system, providing an organized and efficient process flow.
+Optimize your system's efficiency with streamlined and automated tasks, ensuring an organized and efficient process flow.